It’s an old saying, and whilst I am not convinced it is totally true, it is a good way to consider the current situation.

 As you might have gathered from the title, I would advocate the latter of these strategies.
 The crazy thing is that both strategies require significant adaption in the short term, but only the latter will deliver benefits in the long term.

-To illustrate my point, I would like to use the example of two restaurants in my local town, who have taken very different approaches to business in 2020.
+To illustrate my point, I would like to use the example of two restaurants in my local town, who have taken very different approaches to business in the pandemic.

 Just hang on in until it is all over